 Located in the Central Valley, San Jose is the most common jumpoff point to one of Costa Rica’s most iconic destinations – Monteverde.
 Monteverde cloud forest is the perfect break from the country’s many beautiful beaches.

 With its lush mountains forever touching the clouds, Monteverde is rich in flora and fauna – 2,500 species of plants, 400 types of birds, and 100 varieties of mammals!
 This district is green, moist, and beautiful all year round, but if you want to explore it with a bit of sunshine, time your visit in summer (June to September).

 Travelling with a group?
-Depending on the amount of people you travel with, renting a private transfer can be cheaper than a minivan ride when you split the cost.
-Rates start from 96,129.53 CRC ($154) for a 6-seater minivan from San Jose to Monteverde.
+Depending on the amount of people you travel with, booking a private transfer can be cheaper than a minivan ride.
+Rates start already from 101,000 CRC ($146) for a private shuttle from San Jose to Monteverde.

 Transportation options from San Jose to Monteverde

-BookAway is our preferred booking website for its top-notch customer service.
-RideCR, Interbus, and Gray Line are all available on BookAway.
+BookAway is our preferred booking website for its top-notch customer service and availability of all mentioned minibus operators.

 San Jose to Monteverde by Private Transfer

 Duration: 2.5 hours

 Cost: 101,000 CRC ($146)